 “OK.
 That was that.
 Thanks for trying, kid.”

 Dad shrugged, and just like that, it was over, what ever it was.
 At the time, I had no idea what Dad was trying to accomplish.
-I was uncomfortable and confused.
-Now, looking back on it, I understand that my father was either trying to pretend that he could afford a secretary or a receptionist, or he was roping me into to being a part of something even more devious.
-The man was having none of it, which was clear from the way he laughed the whole thing off and sarcastically said, "tell him he can call me himself".
+I was uncomfortable, confused, one of another in a long line of what I considered humiliations.
+Was he trying to pretend that he could afford a secretary?
+Or was he roping me into to being a part of something even more devious?
+The man was having none of it, which was clear from the way he laughed the whole thing off.

-Later that same year, the old man called the house, and told me that my father was a crook.
-All of those disturbing experiences were blown away when, out of the blue, or so it seemed to me, my Dad’s seventeen year-old daughter from his “other” family showed up on our doorstep.
-She’d bought a one-way ticket from Pennsylvania when she found out where we lived in Oxnard, and she was angry and wanted answers.
+Later, Dad’s seventeen year-old daughter from his “other” family showed up on our doorstep.
+She’d bought a one-way ticket from Pennsylvania when she found out where we lived.
+She was angry and wanted answers.

-My half-sister’s name is Leslie and she told her story in a previous blog.
+Leslie's story is in a previous blog.
 The first time we ever met (she had no idea I existed---having been told that her father had died in a car accident) was in that house on Pleasant Valley Road.

 I snapped these photographs of her in front of our house with my Brownie camera.
 I thought she was the coolest and most glamorous teenager ever.
 She stayed with us for close to a year, and was cast in a play in town.
 She played “Dream Sharon” in Woody Allen’s “Play it Again, Sam.”